-Figure 32 shows the block diagram for Timer/Counter1.
+Figure 31 shows the block diagram for Timer/Counter1.

-Figure 32.
+Figure 31.
 Timer/Counter1 Block Diagram

 The 16-bit Timer/Counter1 can select clock source from CK, prescaled CK or an external pin.
-In addition, it can be stopped as described in the specification for the Timer/Counter1 Control Register (TCCR1A).
-The different Status Flags (Overflow, Compare Match and Capture Event) and control signals are found in the Timer/Counter
+In addition, it can be stopped as described in the specification for the Timer/Counter1 Control Registers (TCCR1A and TCCR1B).
+The different status flags (Overflow, Compare Match and Capture Event) and control signals are found in the Timer/Counter1 Control Registers (TCCR1A and TCCR1B).

-Interrupt Flag Register (TIFR).
 The interrupt enable/disable settings for Timer/Counter1 are found in the Timer/Counter Interrupt Mask Register (TIMSK).

-When Timer/Counter1 is externally clocked, the external signal is synchronized with the Oscillator frequency of the CPU.
+When Timer/Counter1 is externally clocked, the external signal is synchronized with the oscillator frequency of the CPU.
 To assure proper sampling of the external clock, the minimum time between two external clock transitions must be at least one internal CPU clock period.
 The external clock signal is sampled on the rising edge of the internal CPU clock.

-The 16-bit Timer/Counter1 features both a high resolution and a high-accuracy usage with the lower prescaling opportunities.
+The 16-bit Timer/Counter1 features both a high-resolution and a high-accuracy usage with the lower prescaling opportunities.
 Similarly, the high prescaling opportunities makes the Timer/Counter1 useful for lower speed functions or exact timing functions with infrequent actions.

-The Timer/Counter1 supports an Output Compare function using the Output Compare Register1 (OCR1) as the data source to be compared to the Timer/Counter1 contents.
-The Output Compare functions include optional clearing of the counter on compare matches and actions on the Output Compare pin 1 on compare matches.
+The Timer/Counter1 supports two Output Compare functions using the Output Compare Register 1A and B (OCR1A and OCR1B) as the data sources to be compared to the Timer/Counter1 contents.
+The Output Compare functions include optional clearing of the counter on compareA match and actions on the Output Compare pins on both compare matches.

-Timer/Counter1 can also be used as a 8-, 9-, or 10-bit Pulse Width Modulator.
-In this mode, the counter and the OCR1 Register serve as a glitch-free, stand-alone PWM with centered pulses.
-Refer to page 41 for a detailed description of this function.
+Timer/Counter1 can also be used as an 8-, 9- or 10-bit Pulse Width Modulator.
+In this mode the counter and the OCR1A/OCR1B registers serve as a dual glitch-free stand-alone PWM with centered pulses.
+Refer to page 40 for a detailed description of this function.

 The Input Capture function of Timer/Counter1 provides a capture of the Timer/Counter1 contents to the Input Capture Register (ICR1), triggered by an external event on the Input Capture Pin (ICP).
-The actual capture event settings are defined by the Timer/Counter1 Control Register (TCCR1).
-In addition, the Analog Comparator can be set to trigger the Input Capture.
-Refer to the section, "The Analog Comparator", for details of this.
-The ICP pin logic is shown in Figure 33.
+The actual capture event settings are defined by the Timer/Counter1 Control Register (TCCR1B).
+In addition, the Analog Comparator can be set to trigger the input capture.
+Refer to "Analog Comparator" on page 66 for details on this.
+The ICP pin logic is shown in Figure 32.

-Figure 33.
+Figure 32.
 ICP Pin Schematic Diagram

-If the Noise Canceler function is enabled, the actual trigger condition for the capture event is monitored over four samples, and all four must be equal to activate the Capture Flag.
+If the Noise Canceler function is enabled, the actual trigger condition for the capture event is monitored over four samples and all four must be equal to activate the capture flag.
 The input pin signal is sampled at XTAL clock frequency.